matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 ::: tip Paying fees in ERC20

-zkSync 2.0 does not natively support paying fees in ERC20 tokens, as the account abstraction feature facilitates that.
-An example of how to use the testnet paymaster will be provided in this tutorial below.
-However, when working on mainnet, you should either provide the paymaster services [yourself](../tutorials/custom-paymaster-tutorial.md) or use a
+zkSync v2 does not natively support paying fees in ERC20 tokens, but the account abstraction feature facilitates that.
+We will show you how to implement the testnet paymaster below, however, when working on mainnet, you should either provide the paymaster services [yourself](../tutorials/custom-paymaster-tutorial.md) or use a
 3rd party paymaster.

 :::

 When opening the page and selecting the token to pay the fee, the balance and the expected fee for the transaction will be available.

-The `Refresh` button should be used to recalculate the fee, as the fee may depend on the length of the string to be set.
+The `Refresh` button should be used to recalculate the fee, as the fee may depend on the length of the message we want to store as the greeting.

 It is possible to also click on the `Change greeting` button, but nothing will be changed as the contract has not been called yet.